reaktoro/reaktoro/docs/sphinx/tutorials/kinetics/kineticpath-carbonates-co2.rst

-    Ignoring this step will produce an initial condition for the amounts of equilibrium and kinetic species that correspond to a complete equilibrium state in the system, so that no kinetics calculation makes sense afterwards!
+    Ignoring this step will produce an initial condition for the amounts of equilibrium and kinetic species that correspond to a complete equilibrium state in the system so that no kinetics calculation makes sense afterwards!

 Calculating the initial amounts of the equilibrium species